Sunset over Baku

 Overlooking the Old City of Baku towards some of the new.

 23 hectares and home still to about 4,000 people this area is so unique.
-This walled city is a world heritage site dating back to the Palaeolithic period, lots of great information on the world heritage convention site.
+This walled city of Old Baku is a world heritage site dating back to the Palaeolithic period.
 12th century walls surrounding the little wonderful narrow streets.
 Each corner presenting a new look into history.
 Throughout time the city has had input from the likes of the Persians to the Soviets, the Arabic to the Ottoman to name but a few.
 This place has not been turned into a ghost museum or over touristic area like in many parts of the world where old ancient cities are.
 The people live and work here still, in stark contrast to the wide avenues of the larger Baku outside the old walls.

 Wandering around I was mesmerised by the architecture.
 Still as old but fascinatingly well preserved.
 The pride and thought that has gone into keeping this area preserved yet still working is unbelievable.